AnushkaRi/weather-app/README.md

 Simple and responsive Weather application build with React.

-You can choose searching the city with help of autocomplete functionality or just click the "Get your Location" button.
+You can choose searching the city with help of autocomplete functionality or just click the "Get Your Location" button.

 # Desktop Version